tudo-astroparticlephysics/PROPOSAL/INSTALL.md

     To use a specific version of PROPOSAL, use `git checkout vX.Y.Z` after cloning.

-    In case you want to perform the unit tests, you need to download the TestFiles.
-    ```sh
-    $ curl https://proposal.app.tu-dortmund.de/resources/2020-02-26/TestFiles.tar.gz --output tests/TestFiles.tar.gz
-    ```

 1. Create a build directory and generate the build configuration:
     ```sh